cecilia-rattini/webscraper_tesla/README.md

 # Webscraper_Tesla

+Coursera assignment test in which has been used Beautiful Soup library to retrieve Tesla data and created chats with Matplotlib library.

-1. Analyzing Historical Stock and Revenue Data
+1. Analysed Historical Stock and Revenue Data
-2. Building a Dashboard
+2. Built a Dashboard to compare the price of the stock vs the revenue